sodadata/docs/soda-cl/metrics-and-checks.md

 ---
 layout: default
 title: Metrics and checks
-description:
+description: SodaCL uses metrics in checks for data quality in one or more datasets.
-parent: Soda CL
+parent: Soda CL (Beta)
-redirect:
+redirect_from:
+- /soda-cl/metrics-thresholds.html
 ---

 # Metrics and checks ![beta](/assets/images/beta.png){:height="50px" width="50px" align="top"}

+**Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
+Used in conjunction with **Soda Core (Beta)**, Soda’s open-source, command-line tool, you use SodaCL to write checks for data quality, then use Soda Core to scan the data in your data source and execute those checks.

 A **metric** is a property of the data in your dataset.
 A **measurement** is the value for a metric that Soda checks against during a scan.
 Usually, you use both a metric and a measurement to define a SodaCL **check** in a checks YAML file, like the following example that checks that the `dim_customer` dataset is not empty.

 ![check](/assets/images/check.png){:height="300px" width="300px"}

 A check is a test for data quality that you write using the Soda Checks Language (SodaCL).
-SodaCL includes over 30 built-in metrics that you can use to write checks, but you also have the option of writing your own SQL queries or expressions using SodaCL.
+SodaCL includes over 25 built-in metrics that you can use to write checks, but you also have the option of writing your own SQL queries or expressions using SodaCL.

 When it scans datasets in your data source, Soda Core executes the checks you defined in your checks YAML file.
 Technically, a check is a Python expression that, during a Soda scan, checks metrics to see if they match the parameters you defined for a measurement.
-A single Soda scan executes mutiple checks against one or more datasets in your data source.
+A single Soda scan executes multiple checks against one or more datasets in your data source.

 As a result of a scan, each check results in one of three default states:
-* **pass**: the values in the dataset match or fall within the thresholds you specified for the measurment
+* **pass**: the values in the dataset match or fall within the thresholds you specified for the measurement
-* **fail**: the values in the dataset _do not_ match or fall within the threshold you specified for the measurment
+* **fail**: the values in the dataset _do not_ match or fall within the thresholds you specified for the measurement
 * **error**: the syntax of the check is invalid

 A fourth state, **warn**, is something you can explicitly configure for individual checks.
-See Alert configuration.
+See [Add alert configurations]({% link soda-cl/optional-config.md %}#add-alert-configurations).

 The scan results appear in your command-line interface (CLI) and, if you have connected Soda Core to a Soda Cloud account, in the **Monitors Results** dashboard in the Soda Cloud web application.